joinpursuit/AC_4_Web/units/react/lessons/react_router_2/react_router_2.md

 </pre>

-As go through this project step-by-step, both the location and the function of each file will begin to make sense.
+As we go through this project step-by-step, both the location and the purpose of each file will begin to make sense.

 #### `index.js`

-The starting point for the app (following `index.html`) is `index.js`:
+This is starting point for the app:

 ```jsx
 import React from "react";